ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 ~~~
 Kemeleon.EncodeCtxt(c = (c_1,c_2)):
    w = [c_1,c_2] # treat c_1,c_2 as a singular vector of (k+1)*n coefficients
-   r = VectorEncode(w) # this call should use k+1 rather than k when accumulating to a large integer
+   r = VectorEncode(w) # this call should use k+1 in all instances of k when accumulating to a large integer in VectorEncode
    return r
 ~~~